Narayana Murthy's son-in-law Rishi Sunak named new British finance minister

 Javid is replaced by Sunak, who was until now Javid's junior as the Chief Secretary to the Treasury and seen as a rising star within the Cabinet.
 Sunak is set to move into No. 11 Downing Street, next door to the Prime Minister's office as he takes charge of the second most important government position as the finance minister.

 He will have to hit the ground running as the UK Budget is due to be tabled next month.
 The Prime Minister and Chancellor are traditionally seen a double act in British politics, working close together and also living as neighbours on Downing Street.
-"The Queen has been graciously pleased to approve the appointment of Rt Hon Rishi Sunak as Chancellor of the Exchequer,” Downing Street said in the official announcement.
+"The Queen has been graciously pleased to approve the appointment of Rt Hon Rishi Sunak as Chancellor of the Exchequer," Downing Street said in the official announcement on the elevation of the three-time MP.

 The MP for Richmond in Yorkshire, married to Murthy's daughter Akshata, first entered the UK Parliament in 2015 and has fast risen up the Conservative Party ranks as a staunch Brexiteer who had back Johnson's strategy to leave the European Union (EU).
 Sunak campaigned for Leave in the EU referendum, and his constituency voted 55 per cent Leave.

 He voted for former prime minister Theresa May's Brexit deal on all three occasions, and was an early supporter of Johnson.
-The UK-born son of a pharmacist mother and a National Health Service (NHS) general practitioner (GP) father is an Oxford University and Stanford graduate.
+Sunak is seen as a rising star in the Conservative Party, with endorsements from people including former Conservative leader Lord Hague of Richmond, who has described him as an "exceptional individual".

+Sunak's father was a National Health Service (NHS) general practitioner (GP), and his mother was a pharmacist.
+They emigrated from Punjab to the UK with Sunak's grandparents.
+He was born in 1980 in Southampton in Hampshire, and studied at the exclusive private school Winchester College.

+Sunak then went on to Oxford University to read Philosophy, Politics and Economics, a tried and trusted route for aspiring Westminster politicians, the BBC reported.
+He also studied for an MBA at Stanford University.

 "From working in my mum's tiny chemist shop to my experience building large businesses, I have seen how we should support free enterprise and innovation to ensure Britain has a stronger future," Sunak said during the Brexit referendum.
 He co-founded a 1-billion pound global investment firm and specialised in investing in small British businesses before his entry into politics.